Estimated reading time: 3 minutes

 Chairs are great to repurpose since you can get them for next to nothing.
+And, like updating or painting a chair planter, or just a simple bench, it’s incredibly practical for everyday use!
 You also most likely have a couple old chairs in the garage or basement that need a purpose.
-Turning two painted chairs with MudPaint into a bench is a great way to reuse and it will look great in an entry area, porch, ….
+Turning two painted chairs with MudPaint into a bench is a great way to reuse and it will look great in an entry area or porch.
 For the kids, guests, pets, a bench is a useable decorative element to your space.
 This DIY project doesn’t take long with MudPaint and it is easy to do.
-Follow these steps:

 - Use a drill or screwdriver to remove the screws from underneath the chair.
 This will release the chair cushions from the frame.
 Save the screws.

 - Clean the surface well.

 - A light sanding with one of the pads in our Rad Pad Sanding Pad is recommended.
 If you are painting over peeling paint, scrape and sand to smooth.

 - If there are holes, fill them with wood filler and then sand smooth.

 - A primer is not needed on most surfaces.
 However, if a smooth or slick surface, painting a lighter color, painting over a stain or wood with red undertones, or if painting a wood that is known to bleed, a primer is recommended.

 - Be sure the surface is free of dust.